pythonindia/inpycon-blog/content/blog/2023/2023-announcing-redhat-as-silver-sponsor.md

 </div>
 <br>

-We’re the world’s leading provider of enterprise open source solutions—including Linux, cloud, container, and Kubernetes.
-We deliver hardened solutions that make it easier for enterprises to work across platforms and environments, from the core datacenter to the network edge.
+Red Hat is the world’s leading provider of enterprise open source software solutions, using a community-powered approach to deliver reliable and high-performing Linux, hybrid cloud, container, and Kubernetes technologies.
+Red Hat helps customers develop cloud-native applications, integrate existing and new IT applications, and automate and manage complex environments.
+A trusted adviser to the Fortune 500, Red Hat provides award-winning support, training, and consulting services that bring the benefits of open innovation to any industry.
+Red Hat is a connective hub in a global network of enterprises, partners, and communities, helping organizations grow, transform, and prepare for the digital future.
 For more information, please visit [https://www.redhat.com/](https://www.redhat.com/).

 Website Link: <a href="https://www.redhat.com/" target="_blank">https://www.redhat.com/</a>